alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 To grant access, the sponsor should follow the steps in the ["GOV.UK Production Deploy" access](https://trello.com/c/S9sex2XU/3227-govuk-production-deploy-access-for-name) template card.

 Note that a technologist apprentice is limited to Production Deploy access.
-However, if they are confident and want to take on a 2nd line shift as a Secondary, they can follow the Production Admin access steps (at their Line Manager's discretion).
+However, if they are confident and want to take on an in-hours technical on-call shift as a Secondary, they can follow the Production Admin access steps (at their Line Manager's discretion).

 ### Production Admin access